Advertisement

 Head to a national park

-So it might still be a little too chilly for picnicking in parks, but sometimes your kids need nothing more than running about in the grass to burn that cooped-up half term energy.
+On the sunniest summer days, sometimes your kids need nothing more than running about in the grass to burn that cooped-up school holiday energy.
 Why not head to one of the UK’s beautiful national parks?
-Your kids could play hide and seek, climb trees and go wildlife spotting.
+Your kids could play hide and seek, climb trees and go wildlife spotting, and you could even have a picnic.
 Find out more here.

 Head to a toy library